severalnines/docs/user-guide/timescaledb/overview.rst

 Custom Dashboard
 ++++++++++++++++

 Customize your dashboard in the `Overview`_ page by selecting which metrics and graphs to display.
-For PostgreSQL nodes, 2 graphs are configured by default:
+For TimeScaleDB nodes, 2 graphs are configured by default:

 ====================== ===========
 Dashboard Name         Description